 Gisborne Farm Environment Plan requirements

-Definition for 'commercial vegetable growing':
+'Commercial vegetable growing':

 Using an area of land greater than 1 ha for producing vegetable crops for human consumption, which may be undertaken on a rotational basis, but managed as a single operation.
 It does not include perennial crops.

 Using an area of land in excess of 1 hectare to grow annual crops other than commercial vegetable crops.
 This definition does not include crops grazed on by animals from the same property.
 This definition also includes seed crops.

 If you intensively farm animals, you may also be captured by this rule.
 See Council’s website for more information on this and if it applies to you.

-Without a submitted Farm Environment Plan by this deadline, growers will need to apply for a resource consent to continue to operate.
+Without a submitted Farm Environment Plan, growers will need to apply for resource consent to continue to operate.